minhtran-q/unit-test-knowledge/README.md

   <br/>

   + Arrange: Set up the necessary objects and prepare the conditions for the test.
-  + Act: Execute the method or functionality being tested.
+  + Act: Execute the method or functionality.
-  + Assert: Verify that the outcome is as expected.
+  + Assert: Verify the outcome is as expected.

 </details>
 <details>